nest-desktop/nest-desktop/docs/index.rst

 Conceptual approach
 -------------------

-NEST Desktop enables to graphically construct a neuronal network model and the simulation experiment to be performed.
+NEST Desktop enables to construct a neuronal network model graphically and to perform a simulation experiment.
 Thus, no programming skills are required.

 .. image:: /_static/img/edited/conceptual-approach.png